RTEMS/rtems-docs/c_user/semaphore_manager.rst

-When a task successfully obtains a semaphore using priority ceiling and the priority ceiling for this semaphore is greater than that of the holder, then the holder’s priority will be elevated.
+When a task successfully obtains a semaphore using priority ceiling and the priority ceiling for this semaphore is greater than that of the holder, then the holder's priority will be elevated.

 Releasing a Semaphore